 It’s tough being a turtle, and a miracle there are any left at all.
 Observing this feat of nature was an unforgettable, moving privilege.

 3. The beach camp, Fins

 One of the joys of asking an expert (in our case, the crew at Stubborn Mule) for holiday help is the unusual extras, so when Liddy suggested we try an overnight beach camp we said yes, picturing one or two small dome tents with some dodgy camp cooking, surrounded, perhaps by other small dome tent encampments full of tourists like us doing their own beach camp night.

-We went to bed to the sound of the waves (well, most of us did — I had an attack of tsunami-related anxiety so may actually have heard every wave that lapped that night!) and woke up to a scrummy breakfast of freshly cooked omelettes, grilled halloumi, cereals, croissants, juice.
-A quick dip in the sea and off we went, waving goodby to the lovely Victoria and Yassah, who were also off after a week of hosting British campers.
+We went to bed to the sound of the waves (well, most of us did — I had an attack of tsunami-related anxiety so may actually have heard every wave that lapped that night!) and woke up to a scrummy breakfast of freshly cooked omelettes, grilled halloumi, cereals, croissants and juice.
+A quick dip in the sea and off we went, waving goodby to the lovely Victoria and Yassah, who were also having a break after a week of hosting British campers.